FusionAuth/fusionauth-example-asp-netcore5/README.md

 See the blog post for more details about setting up FusionAuth: [Securing an ASP.NET Core Razor Pages app with OAuth](https://fusionauth.io/blog/2020/05/06/securing-asp-netcore-razor-pages-app-with-oauth).
 That blog post was written for dotnet3.1, but the FusionAuth setup should be identical.

 We also have [a dotnetcore3.1 example application](https://github.com/FusionAuth/fusionauth-example-asp-netcore).

+You can see additional configuration to retrieve the roles in [this forum post](https://fusionauth.io/community/forum/topic/1485/role-claims-issue-with-openidconnect-netcore5/)